theirc/airbel/playbook.md

 ##What measurements do we use to define success?

 ##How does Airbel bring in outside expertise?
+The Airbel Advisory Network provides intellectual and strategic guidance to Airbel with the objective of improving the quality, rigor and imagination of the Airbel portfolio.
+The Network serves to ensure that all of our projects are set up to successfully scale beyond their current scopes through private sector exits, government policy or other avenues.

+The Network will be composed of researchers, innovators, private sector leaders, practitioners and policy-makers and will serve as an intellectually engaging space to shape the innovations launched, implemented and scaled at Airbel.

+You can find more details on the Advisory Network in the [Airbel Portfolio Governance Overview Document](https://docs.google.com/document/d/1yFEU7u67W0CZdzrsoZXGnfT8qUjsfvzlFrFvjzFWKuQ/edit?usp=sharing)

 ##How do we scale projects?
 Forthcoming

+#Section 4: The Department
+##How do we evaluate our work and ensure we're generating impact?

+##How are we structured?

+##What is the Airbel Board?

+##How does Airbel ensure diversity and inclusion?

+##How does Airbel manage human resources?

+#Key resources
+##Airbel project portfolio

+#Glossary
+##Key definitions
+###Stage Gate